kurumuz/rpcs3Updater/README.md

 # rpcs3Updater
-You can compile it with dotnet core and msbuild, uses Newtonsoft.Json library for fetching json data and 7-zip for extracting archive files.
+You can compile it with dotnet core and msbuild, requires Newtonsoft.Json library for fetching json data and 7-zip for extracting archive files.